Rising fuel prices in 2022

 • That electricity is the cheapest type of fuel you can find in the market.
 The government’s advisory fuel rates suggest that electricity costs around five pence per mile, compared to upward of twelve pence for petrol and diesel engines (which varies based on engine size and the likes).

 • Sustainability – electricity can be generated via renewable sources, and is consequently less damaging for the environment than mining and burning petroleum.
-As an SME in the UK, you may also do well to consider how fuel legislation could penalise the use of non-renewable fuel sources moving forward, and forecast as to how this may impact your fleet’s bottom line before making a decision around which fuel to use.
+As an SME in the UK, you may also do well to consider how fuel legislation could penalise the use of non-renewable fuel sources moving forward, and forecast as to how this may impact your fleet’s bottom line before making a decision about which fuel to use.

 Which type of fuel should I use for UK company cars and fleets?

 So, which fuel type should you choose for your commercial fleet?
+See below for a fuel comparison.

 It’s a difficult question to answer, however there are a few key elements to this formula that apply to the vast majority of fleets.
 You could proceed by: